typex1/K8s-powered-by-GenAI/README.md

 ## New requirement, again to be added in the "Kubernetes Manifest assistant" text box:
 ```
-Instead of serving a static "Hello World" content, my webserver should now respond with a random number which is changed after each request.
+Instead of serving static content, my webserver should now respond with a random number that changes after each request.
 ```
 Answer from the PartyRock app: